IEEE Size

 UK: Uses even numbers similar to the US but with different measurements (e.g., UK 8, 10, 12).

-2. Standard shoe size chart.
+2. Standard shoe size.

 There are three primary sizing systems used around the world: ① US & Canada (North American); ② UK (British); ③ EU (European).